BikerTek: Motorcycle Safety Tips & Training | National Highways

 Join Us at Our Upcoming Events!

-Stay tuned for exciting updates on our next events!
-Our expert riders will be there to share their passion for the thrill of biking and offer valuable safety tips.
+Stay tuned for exciting updates on our next motorbike events!
+Our expert bikers will be there to share their passion for the thrill of biking and offer valuable riding tips.
 Whether you're a seasoned rider or a beginner, don’t miss the chance to connect with us at biker rallies, cafes, and more this summer!

 Our statistics show cornering, overtaking, speeding and fatigue are the four most common reasons for motorcycling collisions and serious injuries.
-So we’ve put together a few safe riding tips to keep you and your bike safely on the road.
+So we’ve put together a few safe riding tips to keep you and your bike safe on the road.
+If you would like to learn more about how to become a better motorcyclist, read more on our Skills Hub.

 Cornering